The Bogoliubov free energy functional I. Existence of minimizers and phase diagram: Introduction

 Our analysis of the full functional is divided into two parts.
 In this part, we consider the existence and general properties of equilibrium states of this model.
 According to statistical mechanics, the equilibrium state corresponding to temperature $T$ and chemical potential $\mu$ is given by the minimizer of \eqref{def:grandcanfreeenergyfunctional}.
 The free energy is therefore

 The physical information about the system at a given $T$ and $\mu$ is thus encoded in the structure of the minimizers.
-For example, a minimizer with $\gamma\equiv0$ and $\rho_0>0$ corresponds to pure Bose--Einstein Condensation; non-vanishing $\alpha$ signifies ODLRO.
+For example, a minimizer with $\gamma\equiv0$ and $\rho_0>0$ corresponds to pure Bose--Einstein Condensation; non-vanishing $\alpha$ signifies the presence of pairing.
 Hence, any further analysis of the model relies on the well-posedness of the minimization problem \eqref{def:grandcanonicalminimization}, which we address first.
 Knowledge about the minimizers for different $(T,\mu)$ then leads to a phase diagram.
 We will also discuss the relation between Bose--Einstein condensation and superfluidity in translation-invariant systems (see \cite{Bal-04} for a historical overview on this topic).
 Our results are stated in the next section.\\

-In the second part of this work \cite{NapReuSol2-15}, we analyse the functional in the \textit{dilute} (or \textit{low density}) limit.
-Although Bogoliubov's primary goal was to provide a description for liquid helium, which is a strongly interacting system, it is generally agreed that his theory is more suitable to describe dilute (hence weakly-interacting) systems.
-Here, low density means that the mean interparticle distance $\rho^{-1/3}$ is much larger than the \textit{scattering length} $a$ of the potential, i.e.
+In the second part of this work \cite{NapReuSol2-15}, we analyse the functional in the \textit{dilute} (or \textit{low-density}) limit.
+Although Bogoliubov's primary goal was to provide a description for liquid helium, which is a strongly-interacting system, it is generally agreed that his theory is more suitable to describe dilute (hence weakly-interacting) systems.
+Here, low density means that the mean interparticle distance $\rho^{-1/3}$ is much larger than the \textit{scattering length} $a$ of the potential, that is

 To be able to analyse the dilute limit, we need to consider the \textit{canonical} counterpart of \eqref{def:grandcanfreeenergyfunctional} at fixed density $\rho$ given by \bq \eq with $\rho_0=\rho-\rho_\gamma$.
 The canonical minimization problem is